Article written by

 Cannabis Strains High in Myrcene

 Since myrcene is the most common terpene found in cannabis, there is no shortage of myrcene-dominant weed strains to choose from.
-The following cannabis strains contain high myrcene levels:
+Myrcene is one of the dominant terpenes in the following strains:

 - Grape Ape